-- Expenditures for weapons systems and ammunition - Costs to support the hiring of sworn public safety officers for the purposes of fulfilling traditional public safety duties or to supplant traditional public safety positions and responsibilities - Activities and projects unrelated to the completion and implementation of the EMPG Program
+- Prohibited Equipment: Grant funds may not be used for the purchase of Prohibited Equipment.
+Refer to Information Bulletin 407 Use of Grant Funds for Controlled Equipment for the complete Prohibited Equipment List.
+For additional information on Prohibited Equipment see Executive Order (EO) 13688 Federal Support for Local Law Enforcement Equipment Acquisition, and the Recommendations Pursuant to Executive Order 13688. - Expenditures for weapons systems and ammunition - Costs to support the hiring of sworn public safety officers for the purposes of fulfilling traditional public safety duties or to supplant traditional public safety positions and responsibilities - Activities and projects unrelated to the completion and implementation of the EMPG Program

-In general, recipients should consult with their FEMA Regional Program Manager prior to making any investment that does not clearly meet the allowable expense criteria established in this Guidance.
+In general, recipients should consult with their EMPG Regional Program Manager prior to making any investment that does not clearly meet the allowable expense criteria established in this Guidance.

-Appendix C - FY 2015 EMPG Program Work Plan
+Appendix C - FY 2016 EMPG Program Work Plan